Our Green Story

 – Our general waste is taken away by Cumbria Waste Group and transported to the Sita Plant in Byker where first any recyclables are removed.
 Then any residue goes to make ‘Refuse derived fuel’ which is used in combined heat and power facilities.
 This results in approximately a landfill diversion of 98%.

-We purchase our meat from Estuary Fine Foods based in Askham in Furness (30 minutes’ drive from Park Cliffe), we only purchase local milk from Woodbine Dairies at Barrow which we sell in the shop and use in the restaurant.
+We purchase our meat from Lake District Foods based in Askham in Furness (30 minutes’ drive from Park Cliffe), we only purchase local milk from Woodbine Dairies at Barrow which we sell in the shop and use in the restaurant.
 In the bar we supply the ‘Lakes’ spirits – Vodka and the infamous Lakes Gin in all of its glory!
 We stock local (and great tasting!) beers and cask ale as well from Ulverston Ales which have proven popular, in particular ‘Flying Elephant’ and ‘Lonesome Pine’.
-In our shop we sell lots of local produce in our shop from Romneys sweets and mint cake in Kendal, local meat and milk and if you used to buy plastic cutlery from us you will have noticed that we now reusable sporks.
+In our shop we sell lots of local produce from Romneys sweets and mint cake in Kendal, Lakeland Artisan at Staveley, local meat and milk and if you used to buy plastic cutlery from us you will have noticed that we now reusable sporks.

 We publicise a variety of local public transport to help you get around if your without a car or want to leave the car here.
 For 2019 we are planning itineraries for car-free days out!